Our knowledge of orthopaedics. Your best health.

 A professional trainer can tell you if this type of running is a good choice for you and, if so, provide you with tips and exercises to help you safely and slowly transition from running in shoes to running barefoot.
 You can purchase shoes specifically designed for barefoot running that offer no support or cushion, but do provide some protection from sharp objects and uncomfortable surfaces.

 Shoe companies have also designed “minimalist” shoes that are similar to barefoot running.
-A typical running shoe has a 10-12 mm heel to toe drop due to extra cushion in the heel.
+A typical running shoe has a 10 to 12 mm heel to toe drop due to extra cushion in the heel.
 This cushion reduces the compressive load at heel strike.
 A minimalist shoe has less cushion and, therefore, a lower heel to toe drop (less than 8 mm).
 This causes the runner to strike with the front of the foot, rather than the heel.

 Trail Shoes